agilecrm/widget-api-html/README.md

    This will return the current contact property with key `propertyName` and possess a subtype of `subtype`.
 If there's no result, then it will return `undefined` object.

-        Syntax:
-              agile_crm_get_contact_property_by_subtype(propertyName, subtype)
-                where,
-                  propertyName = Name of property which is to be accessed. subtype = Subtype of the property

         Eg.   var propertyName = "email";
               var subtype = "work";
               var result = agile_crm_get_contact_property_by_subtype(propertyName, subtype);